Toxic Forest Fires and COVID-19 Could Be a Deadly Combination in Southeast Asia

 Etelle Higonnet is a senior campaign director at Mighty Earth, where she leads investigations in the field, high-level government advocacy, corporate engagement, and campaigns.
 She works with media and civil society coalitions to expose deforestation in companies’ supply chains and build pressure for major corporate reforms.

-Erika Dailey is senior officer for research and publications at the Open Society Justice Initiative.
+Until November 2021, Erika Dailey was acting division director at the Open Society Justice Initiative.